Michaelndula/openmrs-module-ohri-mamba/README.md

 * Java functionality (JAVA 7 & above)
 * Access to the OpenMRS admin interface to be able to re-configure the ETL task

-<span style='color: red;'>How to setup and run the module</span>
+**<span style='color: red;'>How to setup and run the module</span>**

 MambaETL table flattening comes bundled with MambaETL out of the box.

 However for this to work a few steps need to be taken:

-1. Check the OpenMRS database user priviledges and confirm that the user has the privilidges to create new databases, stored procedures and Functions in this database.
+1. Check the OpenMRS database user priviledges and confrm that the user has the privilidges to create new databases, stored procedures and Functions in this database.

    **Note**:
    If you created your OpenMRs instance using the default `Simple` option in the wizard, MambaETL will not be able to work since the wizard creates a database user with less privilidges than is required for MambaETL.